Morocco Travel Tips For The Independent Woman

 If you’re coming from North America, you can still fly direct with Royal Air Maroc to Casablanca or connect easily in Europe.

-If you’re in Spain or France, you could also take the ferry, which I’ve done and enjoyed for the experience (but which is significantly more expensive than a low-cost airline).
+If you’re in Spain or France, you could also take the ferry, which I’ve done and enjoyed for the experience (but which is significantly more expensive and less comfortable than a low-cost airline).

 Getting around in Morocco is a pleasure, and a simple one.

 I have taken pretty much every mode of transport here, from buses to planes to camels, and Morocco train travel can put many North American trains to shame.
-You can also rent a car and drive yourself around if you wish to – it’s not too difficult to do but the region is mountainous and good driving is a must (not to mention the ability to drive a stick shift and negotiate tight mountain roads).
+You can also rent a car and drive yourself around if you wish to – but the region is mountainous and excellent driving skills are a must (not to mention the ability to drive a stick shift and negotiate tight mountain roads).

 Travel Morocco safety - the Sahara Desert, Morocco, is a place you should visit with an organized tour